GLOBAL MARKETS-Stocks hit by Ukraine war threat, gold, oil jump

 Concern about China's economy also weighed on markets after a purchasing managers' index showed China's vast factory sector contracted again in February.

-Worries that Putin could act to restrict those gas supplies if the situation escalates further, and the prospect of a typical run-up in demand should war break out, boosted crude prices across the board.
+Worries that Putin could act to crimp those gas supplies if the situation escalates further, and the prospect of a typical run-up in demand should war break out, boosted crude prices across the board.

 Kiev has said it needs $35 billion over two years to avoid default, and may need $4 billion immediately.
 But Ukrainian Finance Minister Oleksander Shlapak said on Saturday the country was unlikely to receive financial assistance from the International Monetary Fund before April.